ServiceInnovationLab/serviceinnovationlab.github.io/pages/gettingStarted.md

 - Fixing any changes to be made before approval;
 - And _clicking on_ ![Merge PR button](/assets/img/screenshot-instructions/merge-pr.png) & ensuring that no errors occur (eg. warning message, etc...)

-If something does "break" & you're unsure of how to fix it, _contact_ either `Brenda` or `Jacob` & they should be able to help you out.
+If something does "break"/error occurs & you're unsure of how to fix it, _contact_ either `Brenda` or `Jacob` & they should be able to help you out.

 ---